ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 ## Create Amazon Alexa Skill

+The Amazon Alexa Skill serves as the means for Alexa to communicate with Droplit.
+Users are able to install this skill on their

 1. [Sign into your Amazon Developer account](https://developer.amazon.com)
 2. Select the **Alexa** tab and navigate to the **Alexa Skills Kit**
 3. Whether you are creating a new skill or integrating a pre-existing one, make sure it is configured to use the **Smart Home Skill API**.
 This option can be configured under **Skill Information** **&gt;** **Skill Type** in your skill's configuration settings